Cuerpo de Defensa Rural

-Rurales is the common name for the Cuerpo de Defensa Rural (Rural Defense Corps) a Mexican part-time paramilitary force.
+Rurales is the common name for the Cuerpo de Defensa Rural (Rural Defense Corps) a Mexican part-time reserve paramilitary force of the Mexican Army.

 Origins

 Cuerpo de Defensa Rural was originally formed as village self-defence groups during the agrarian disturbances of the 1920s.
 They do not have any functions that parallel those of the paramilitary mounted police force of the 1861–1914 era.
 This corps was formed under army jurisdiction according to the Organic Law of 1926.
 Its origins, however, date back to the period when the revolutionary agrarian reform program was first implemented in 1915.
 In efforts to protect themselves against the private armies of recalcitrant, large landowners, rural peasants organized themselves into small defence units and were provided with weapons by the revolutionary government.
 Until 1955 enlistment in the Rural Defence Force was restricted to peasants working on collective farms (ejidos).
 After 1955 participation in the Rural Defence Force was expanded to include small farmers and labourers.
 All defence units, however, were attached to ejidos, possibly as a means to guarantee control.